UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Methods

 The second head performs \textbf{Latent Modality Reconstruction}: a modality-specific projection network \( g_m \) is trained to reconstruct the latent vector \( \mathbf{h}_m \) for \textit{all} modalities \( m \in \mathcal{A} \), based on the fused representation \( \mathbf{z}_i \).
 The loss is computed as the average mean squared error over all modalities:

 where all latent features are z-score normalized (per dimension, mean = 0, variance = 1) to ensure equal contribution across modalities.
 By operating in the latent space, the reconstruction reduces the computational cost compared to full input reconstruction and encourages the model to focus on abstract representations rather than reconstructing input noise \citep{assran2023jepa}.
-The total training loss is a weighted sum of the two objectives: $\mathcal{L}_{\text{total}} = (1-\lambda) \cdot \mathcal{L}_{\text{contr}} + \lambda \cdot \mathcal{L}_{\text{recon}}$, where \( \lambda \) controls the balance between alignment and reconstruction.
+The total training loss is a weighted sum of the two objectives: